Generating lexicographic permutations with parity

 4. Reverse the sequence from a[k + 1] up to and including the final element a[n].

-Sometimes, for example when evaluating an \(N\times N\) determinant, we need to know whether the given sequence requires an even or an odd number of element transpositions to reach the next permutation.
+Sometimes, for example when evaluating an \(N\times N\) determinant, we need to know whether reaching the next permutation takes an even or odd number of transpositions.

-Speaking of even and odd transpositions, \([a,b,c] \rightarrow [c,a,b]\) requires minimum two swaps between elements: first \(b\) and \(c\) are swapped to arrive at \([a,c,b]\), followed by another swap between \(a\) and \(c\).
-Thus even transpositions are required in total.
-Similarly, \([a,b,c] \rightarrow [c,b,a]\) requires minimum three transpositions: to the previous result, an extra swap between \(a\) and \(b\) is needed, resulting into an odd number of transpositions.
+Speaking of even and odd transpositions, \([a,b,c] \rightarrow [c,a,b]\) requires at least two swaps: first \(b\) and \(c\) are swapped to arrive at \([a,c,b]\), followed by another swap between \(a\) and \(c\).
+Thus an even number of transpositions is required in total.

 Representing parity